Luxembourg National Division

 The competition was first held in 1909–10, and has been held every year since, with the exceptions of 1912–13 and four seasons during the Second World War.
+It was also abandoned after 17 games in the 2019–20 season due to the COVID-19 pandemic.

 The competition was called the Luxembourgish Championship (Lëtzebuerger Championnat, Championnat Luxembourgeois) until 1913–14.
 From the 1914–15 season until 1931–32 it was called the Premier Division (Éischt Divisioun, Première Division).
 It was then called the Division of Honour (Éirendivisioun, Division d'Honneur) from 1932–33 to 1956–57.
 Since the 1957–58 season, the competition has been known as the National Division.
-Presently, the representatives of the National Division occupy three bottom places in the UEFA all-time Champions League table.

 Winners

 Champions were (team names in French):

 Statistics

 Performance by club

+Teams in bold are still playing in the National Division.
 Teams in italics no longer exist.